Never Skip a Batch: Dense Learning of Temporal GNNs via Adaptive Pseudo-Supervision: Stochastic gradient descent convergence for historical label averaging

 \paragraph{HA case (ours).} Now let us consider the aggregation of history.
 We assume equal probabilities for each of $k$ correct labels $\frac{1}{k}$ and the history of size $h$.
 Then the presented $y_i = t_{h}$:

-where $\xi$ is similar to the paragraph above and $\eta_k$ is a component of a multinomial random vector with equal probabilities $\frac{1}{k}$ and the total number of observations $h$, divided by $h$, as we aim to match the event type probability.
-Formally, $t_1$ is what we would obtain for the history length $h = 1$.
-A slightly more advanced derivation allows us to obtain the mean and the variance $y_{h}$.
+where $\xi$ is defined above and $\eta_k$ is a component of a multinomial random vector with equal probabilities $\frac{1}{k}$ and the total number of observations $h$, divided by $h$, as we aim to match the event type probability.
+As suggested by the notation, $t_1$ is $t_h$ for $h = 1$.
 Below, we assume that we form batches from independent observations of HA by considering users separately.
-In this case, the overall bound for SGD would have the form~\eqref{eq:sgd_bound}.